 Day 2 Winter Weekend Itinerary

 Start the day off right with breakfast at the hotel or one of Laramie’s tasty breakfast options.
-Local favorites include The Prairie Rose Cafe, The Good Egg, the Old Man Grill (OMG), and the 17th Street Cafe.
+Local favorites include The Prairie Rose Cafe, The Good Egg, and the 17th Street Cafe.

 Fun in the Snowy Range